ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

 });

 service on ContentListener {
-    // No onFile or format-specific methods
-    // Fallback: only metadata is processed
-    remote function onFileChange(ftp:WatchEvent event) returns error? {
+    // DEPRECATED: Using legacy onFileChange method alone (no other methods allowed) remote function onFileChange(ftp:WatchEvent event) returns error? {
         // Only file metadata is available here
         // User must fetch content manually if needed